Joseph Chamberlain: 1886 election and Unionist government

-In January 1887, Chamberlain, Trevelyan, Harcourt, Morley and Lord Herschell participated in a series of Round Table Conferences to resolve the Liberal Party's Irish policy.
+In January 1887, Chamberlain, Trevelyan, Harcourt, John Morley and Lord Herschell participated in a series of Round Table Conferences to resolve the Liberal Party's Irish policy.
 Chamberlain hoped an accord would enable him to claim the Liberal leadership and influence over the Conservatives.
 Although a preliminary agreement was made concerning land purchase, Gladstone was unwilling to compromise further, and negotiations ended by March.
 In August 1887, Lord Salisbury invited Chamberlain to lead the British delegation to resolve a fisheries dispute between the United States and Newfoundland.
 The visit to the United States renewed his enthusiasm for politics and enhanced his standing with respect to Gladstone.

 Upon his return to Britain, Chamberlain and Radicalism experienced new political success.
 He extracted his supporters from the Liberal Party and created the Liberal Unionist Association in 1888, associated with his National Radical Union.
 The Salisbury ministry implemented a number of Radical reforms as well.
-Between 1888 and 1889, democratic County Councils were established.
+Between 1888 and 1889, democratic County councils were established.
 By 1891, measures for the provision of smallholdings had been made, and the free, compulsory education was extended to the entire country.
 Chamberlain wrote, "I have in the last five years seen more progress made with the practical application of my political programme than in all my previous life.
 I owe this result entirely to my former opponents, and all the opposition has come from my former friends."